formaweb/timetrello/readme.md

 The `filter` block receives as parameter an instance of TimeTrello::ActivityRecord.
 It must return a boolean:

-- true: the entry will be on the final result set
+- `true`: the entry will be on the final result set
-- false: the entry will de discarded from final result set
+- `false`: the entry will de discarded from final result set

-See the example.rb file for a usage example.
+See the `example.rb` file for a usage example.